niisan-tokyo/web-clamav-php/README.md

 }
 ```

-If a file have some virus, `Niisan\ClamAV\Manager::scan` return false.
+If a file have some virus, `Scanner::scan` return false.

 # config